npiv/chatblade/README.md

 <img src="assets/example5.png">

-And since we asked for json we can pipe our result to something else e.g.
+And since we asked for JSON, we can pipe our result to something else, e.g.:

 ```bash
 chatblade -l -e > toanki